HUMSI — Human Security Initiative

 Community organizers and immigration attorneys report an uptick in detainments at the Dallas ICE Field Office during routine check-in appointments.
 Multiple immigrants, including those with pending asylum cases and proper documentation, have been detained during check-in appointments.

-Border Patrol agents break car window, arrest U.S. citizens
+Border Patrol breaks car window, arrests two U.S. citizens in Charlotte

 Nov 18, 2025Charlotte, NC